Harlem River Yards: History

 In 2012, online grocery retailer FreshDirect proposed moving its main food distribution hub from Long Island City in Queens to the Harlem River Yards.
 Bronx Borough President Rubén Díaz, Jr. has said that he expects the new FreshDirect facility to create roughly 1,000 jobs in the Bronx over the next decade.
 However, some residents in the South Bronx protested the development and organized efforts to promote conversion of the Harlem River Yards into a park space.
 A lawsuit brought by a South Bronx advocacy group challenged the environmental review process for the FreshDirect facility, and also attempted to void the lease of the Harlem River Yards property to Harlem River Yard Ventures as well as Harlem River Yard Ventures' sublease of land to FreshDirect.
 This lawsuit was ultimately dismissed by unanimous appellate decision in 2014.
 Construction on FreshDirect's Harlem River Yards facility began in December 2014.

-In April 2018, The Related Companies and Somerset Partners announced plans to build a mixed-use complex above the rail yard adjacent to the Willis Avenue Bridge.
+In 2016, the Empire State Development invited interested developers to design residential projects above the 13-acre south Bronx rail yard and its train station.
+In April 2018, The Athletic leaked that The Related Companies and Somerset Partners had submitted plans to build a mixed-use complex above the rail yard adjacent to the Willis Avenue Bridge.
 The development is planned to contain 1,779 apartments and a 26,000-seat stadium for New York City FC.
+In 2023, a small group of local residents publicly opposed the 5-year permit renewal of the nearby natural gas-powered plant, citing air quality as a priority for the residential development of the area.